rebelsky/csc301-jekyll/_dev/_assignments/assignment01.md

   in the heap; and
 * `(add heap value)`, which adds a value to the heap.

-## Problem 2: Robotic Motion
+## Problem 2: Robotic motion

-In section 1.1, Skiena describes a series of heuristics for choosing an order of points to solder so as to minimize total distance traveled.
+In section 1.1 of _The Algorithm Design Manual_, Skiena describes a series of heuristics for choosing an order of points to solder so as to minimize total distance traveled.

 Using a language of your choice, implement four heuristics (procedures) that take a sequence of points as input and produce an order in which